spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/02-Homework/README.md

-# Unit 4 Web APIs Homework: Code Quiz
+# Unit 04 Web APIs Homework: Code Quiz

 As you proceed in your career as a web developer, you will likely be asked to complete a coding assessment.
-These assessments are typically a combination of multiple choice questions and interactive challenges.
-In this homework assignment, your challenge is to build a code quiz of multiple choice questions.
+These assessments are typically a combination of multiple-choice questions and interactive challenges.
+In this homework assignment, your challenge is to build a code quiz of multiple-choice questions.

 ## Instructions

 From scratch, build a timer-based quiz application that stores high scores client-side.
-Following the [common templates](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as a user story:
+Following the user story [common templates](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:

 ```
 As a coding bootcamp student